 The BenevolentAI Award is a new award to help charities accelerate their medical research and potentially develop new treatments and therapies using artificial intelligence.
-The first winner of the award will be announced in March 2018.
 The Award is given to a single applicant once a year.

 BenevolentAI, the world leader in the development and application of artificial intelligence for scientific innovation, in partnership with the AMRC, will offer the winning applicant access to the Company’s unique technology platform in order to solve specific research challenges the selected charity is facing.
 For example, to carry out deep investigation in a specific disease, create a better understanding of the disease, identify new areas and approaches in R&D and accelerate research towards new treatments and cures.